Bostonfan06/Bamazon/README.md

 # Bamazon Homework Assignment

-#### In this assignment, we had to create an Amazon-like storefront with MySQL and Node.js.
-This app will take in orders from a customers and depete stock from the store's inventory.
+In this assignment, we had to create an Amazon-like storefront with MySQL and Node.js.
+This app will take in orders from a customers and update stock from the store's inventory.
 The technologies we used are below:

+## Built With

 * HTML
 * CSS